Michael Roukes: Research and academic career

-In 2002 Roukes was named the founding Director of the Kavli Nanoscience Institute (KNI) at Caltech.
-After stepping down between 2006–2008, to focus on co-founding the international Alliance for Nanosystems VLSI (very large scale integration) and to pursue collaborative research on NEMS VLSI in connection with a Chaire d’Excellence in Nanoscience in Grenoble (with scientists at CEA/LETI-Minatec), Roukes returned as co-Director of the KNI in 2008.
+In 2002, Roukes was named the founding director of the Kavli Nanoscience Institute (KNI) at Caltech.
+After stepping down between 2006 and 2008, to focus on co-founding the international Alliance for Nanosystems VLSI (huge scale integration) and to pursue collaborative research on NEMS VLSI in connection with a Chaire d'Excellence in Nanoscience in Grenoble (with scientists at CEA/LETI-Minatec), Roukes returned as co-director of the KNI in 2008.